prof18/marcogomiero.com/content/posts/2020/kmm-shared-app-architecture.md

 In this case, the observation of the data is not started automatically, but there are two methods, one to start observing and one to cancel the observation.

-The iOs screen will look like that:
+The iOS screen will look like that:

 ```swift